It Ain’t Always Easy, But It’s Worth It! We’ve got tips for good nutrition.

 While we’re on the subject of moving your body, may we suggest… yoga?

-We’re partial, of course, to yoga as one of the best forms of physical exercise out there, but it really does have some special properties that will support healthy nutrition and digestion during this festive time of the year.
+We’re partial, of course, to yoga as one of the best forms of physical exercise out there, but it really does have some special health benefits.
 All that twisting and stretching (and a little sweating, too!) will help you get all of those icky toxins out of your body so that you can continue to enjoy the celebrations with your loved ones.

 There are plenty of classes ready to stream through bulldog online, so you can reap those benefits whenever and wherever it’s most convenient for you.

-These 7 wellness tips will help you manage your nutrition this holiday season when temptation it high.
+These 7 wellness tips for good nutrition will help you manage your nutrition this holiday season when temptation it high.

 - Eat your veggies!
 Prep raw vegetables at the beginning of the week for easy snacking between more indulgent meals.